PECO-CP/MiA/README.md

 MiA is a MATLAB-based, open-source programs for analyzing epifluorescence microscopy images of microorganisms.
 The program can be run through MATLAB (on a Mac or PC) or can be downloaded as an executable program and run through the freely available MATLAB runtime environment.

 ## Overview of Program and Case Studies
+The MiA program aims to provide flexibility for the selection, identification, and quantification of cells that vary in size and fluorescence intensity (natural or probe-conferred) within natural microbial communities.
+Additionally, MiA has a cell-ID feature that enables the user to define and classify regions of interest (ROIs) real-time during image analysis.
 You can find an overview of the functionality of the MiA program here [LINK TO BIORX].

 The materials from the case studies featured in the manuscript including microscopy images and suggested analyses are included in the 'Case Studies' folder within this repository.